Market & comparison education

 Why this article exists

-This comparison note is about evaluation criteria: "How to read support pages without turning it into a sales claim" belongs in the blog because it explains the decision before the download.
-For "How to read support pages without turning it into a sales claim", the reader may be in a comparison between saved videos and an app-led routine, and the job is to avoid changing the plan just because a claim sounded confident.
-This article gives context for "How to read support pages without turning it into a sales claim", names the boundary, and points action-ready readers to the related Orena guide without turning the whole page into a pitch.
+This comparison note is about evaluation criteria: "Claim reading: support pages" belongs in the blog because it explains the decision before the download.
+For "Claim reading: support pages", the reader may be in a comparison between saved videos and an app-led routine, and the job is to avoid changing the plan just because a claim sounded confident.
+This article gives context for "Claim reading: support pages", names the boundary, and points action-ready readers to the related Orena guide without turning the whole page into a pitch.

 Practical takeaway